 Once you’re finished editing your GEDCOM file, save the final version.
 I recommend you now use a GEDCOM validator to ensure you’ve fixed the major errors without introducing any that will prevent your file from being imported.
 Update 15 Apr 2016: Unfortunately, GigaTrees, the operator of the VGedX validator, is shutting down due to lack of funds.
 I will update this post again once I’ve found a suitable replacement.

 I highly recommend the VGedX online validator.
 VGedX is self-explanatory to use; you’ll have to register for an account with GigaTrees if you don’t have one.
 You can leave the Configuration Options set at their defaults if you don’t know what they mean (Fig 7).
+Update 5 Jan 2017: GigaTrees and its GEDCOM validator are now “available as a downloadable, standalone, cost and ad free, Windows 64-bit, console application.”
+You can download them from here; should the live page disappear again, they’re available from the Internet Archive.
 After you generate your report, you’ll see an output like that shown in Fig 8, assuming you picked the web option.
 The file path and name exceeding the maximum length error shown in Fig 8 shouldn’t be a problem for most apps.
 One thing to be aware of is that it flags NOTE records that are null but have a following CONC line as “Data Missing.”
 FTM structures most NOTE records this way, so you will get a lot of warnings, but these are valid warnings about noncompliance with the standard.
 If you find VGedX useful, please consider making a donation to GigaTrees (use the Donate Now button in the main menu).

 By now, if you’ve followed all the steps outlined in this article and Part 1, you should have a fairly clean GEDCOM file that you can import into another application or website.
 What other apps will do with your pristine GEDCOM file remains to be seen and will be covered in the remaining parts of this series.
 The bottom line is that you shouldn’t just export your FTM file to GEDCOM and import it into another app or website without at least checking it, and at best fixing the errors we know that FTM includes.